Construction Scheduling Games People Play and Some Defenses

-By participating in this webinar, you will learn:
+After participating in this course, you will be able to:

 For both owners and contractors, a careful drafting and reading of the schedule specifications is imperative.
 Contractors can lose their rights; owners can lose their shirts.
 The intent of schedule specifications is to measure progress on the job but also to mitigate future delays and resolve past disputes.
 Learn what some industry-recognized specifications have done to combat abuse and why further changes may still be necessary.